 - Telephone – 0800 197 9871 - This method can only be used to confirm no changes or request postal votes.
 This is a Freephone number.

 - Text/SMS no change and your security code to - 80212 - This method can only be used to confirm no changes.
+(We do not charge for this service, however, your network provider may)

 - Paper form - Sign & date the paper form and return in the prepaid envelope provided.
 This method can be used for all confirmations and amendments.